x-schedo-signature header. This signature allows you to verify that the request really came from Schedo and not from a malicious third party.

 How to Verify the Signature

-- Read the raw request body (exactly as received).
+To verify the request:- Read the raw request body (exactly as received).

 - Compute your own HMAC-SHA256 hash of the body, using your signing secret.